Adult Film Star Says That She Could Describe Trump's "Junk Perfectly" And That He Did Not Use Protection

 IT: Was that a conversation or was it kind of in the moment?

-Clifford: It was kind of in the moment.
+SC: It was kind of in the moment.
 And I was really kind of upset about it because I am so, like, careful.
 The company I work for is condom-only.
 But I remember for a fact that we didn’t because I’m allergic to latex.
 And I didn’t go up there with condoms on me.
 I know that for a fact because 99% of men don’t carry non-latex condoms on them, so I usually always have one in my backpack but I thought I was going to dinner, so I only had a tiny little cocktail purse.

-Clifford: We had dinner once again in his room.
+SC: We had dinner once again in his room.
 I had swordfish that time.
 Once again, no alcohol.
 The strangest thing about that night — this was the best thing ever.
-You could see the television from the little dining room table and he was watching Shark Week and he was watching a special about the U.S.S. something and it sank and it was like the worst shark attack in history.
+You could see the television from the little dining room table and he was watching Shark Week and he was watching a special about the USS something and it sank and it was like the worst shark attack in history.
 He is obsessed with sharks.
 Terrified of sharks.
 He was like, “I donate to all these charities and I would never donate to any charity that helps sharks.
 I hope all the sharks die.”
 He was like riveted.
 He was like obsessed.
 It’s so strange, I know.

-During their encounters and subsequent interactions, Daniels said Trump never mentioned his marriage to Melania.
+During their encounters and subsequent interactions, Clifford said Trump never mentioned his marriage to Melania.
 Clifford said the affair continued for several years.

 "[I]f I was his wife and I found out that my husband stuck his dick in a hundred girls, I would be less mad about that than the fact that he went to dinner and had like this ongoing relationship," Clifford told the magazine, adding that Trump "never mentioned" Melania.